LucianoPAlmeida/variable-injector/README.md

 [![Xcode](https://img.shields.io/badge/Xcode-10.0-blue.svg)](https://developer.apple.com/xcode)
 [![SPM](https://img.shields.io/badge/SPM-orange.svg)](https://swift.org/package-manager/)

-Variable injector is a very simple project with the goal of inject CI pipelines envirionment variables values into **Swift** code  static values before compilation and Continuous deployment to a specific envirionment(Development, Testing or Production) where we can define the values injected for each build and deployment e.g. a API url that the App uses and is diferent for each envirionment.
-Also it allows us to not expose our production keys and values in statically in our code.
+Variable injector is a very simple project with the goal of inject CI pipelines environment variables values into **Swift** code  static values before compilation and Continuous deployment to a specific environment(Development, Testing or Production) where we can define the values injected for each build and deployment e.g. an API URL that the App uses and is different for each environment.
+Also, it allows us to not expose our production keys and values in statically in our code.

-The project uses [SwiftSyntax](https://github.com/apple/swift-syntax) to perform a reliable replace the static literal strings with the CI envirionment values.
+The project uses [SwiftSyntax](https://github.com/apple/swift-syntax) to perform a reliable replace the static literal strings with the CI environment values.

 ## Installation

 ### Manually Download
-We can manually download the binaries releases and export to the path on the CI pipeline
+We can manually download the binary from the [releases](https://github.com/LucianoPAlmeida/variable-injector/releases) and export to the path on the CI pipeline

 ```sh
 cd /tmp